Program Guide:

 • Bene, grazie = Good, thank you

 Be prepared for hugs and kisses when greeting others.
-It’s common to give air kisses on both cheeks when greeting others; this is called il bacetto.
+It’s common to give air kisses on both cheeks when greeting others; this is called il bacetto

 Don’t spend too much time in touristy areas!
 Visit once, then explore the less traveled areas.